 Yes, it’s true – most people can pronounce and recognize all of the ingredients on this list.
 A good and quirky benchmark to determine the quality of your food.

-You’ll also notice that KOS has included a digestive enzyme blend filled with ingredients that help our bodies to more readily absorb nutrients.
+You’ll also notice that KOS has included a digestive enzyme blend filled with ingredients that help our bodies absorb nutrients more readily.

 A Complete Protein Source?